 *Click here for information about Student Inventories*

 Parent/Teacher Conferences — Individual parent conferences are held in December and again in May.
 Conferences are scheduled every 20 minutes throughout the day starting at 8am and ending at 4pm As a courtesy to all parents, conferences will not go beyond the allotted time.
 Parents who arrive late for their conferences will not be able to confer for the entire 20 minutes.
 Parents are encouraged to arrange childcare for their little ones.
 Conferences are always much more focused and productive when just the grown-ups are there.
-Plan to contact Andrea in early December and early May to schedule your conference.
-Conference dates are posted on the Calendar page early in the year so that you can note the dates on your own calendar.
+Plan to contact Andrea in November and again in April to schedule your conference.

 Conferences may be scheduled throughout the year if a parent or the teacher feels additional meetings are warranted.